Education Solutions [Go to GAT Labs for Enterprise solutions here]

 Chrome Browsing Activity Monitoring

 The best starting point for creating a protective barrier against online threats for children is to monitor their Chrome browsing activity.
-Google Safe Search mode, which hides search results containing explicit violence or sexual content is just the first and mandatory step toward child online safety.
+Google Safe Search mode, which hides search results containing explicit violence or sexual content, is just the first and mandatory step toward child online safety.

 If your students repeatedly enter inappropriate or unsafe websites, or you want to protect children from, for example, harmful challenges described on specific pages, block access to them in bulk.
 To activate URL filtering, you can use Google Admin Console but if you are looking for a more detailed URL blocking feature, use Site Access Control by GAT Shield.
 It allows you to customize the Chrome filtering to any user or group.